 Sustainable farming covers a whole range of activities from replacing old vehicles and equipment with new electric ones, to using solar or wind power and switching feed providers for a more local, more eco-friendly brand.

 These changes often come with a cost and are now seen as the basic standard at which all UK farmers should meet.

 In addition, there are plenty of factors which are out of a farmer’s control but which are still a side-effect of farming.

-The UK government estimated that soil-erosion and compaction from agriculture costs around £305 million each year.
-The government is responsible for tackling such issues and are looking to stop these escalating further by introducing preventative measures (new sustainability laws) to encouraging more sustainable farming practises in the UK.
+The UK government estimated that soil erosion and compaction from agriculture costs around £305 million each year.
+The government is responsible for tackling such issues and is looking to stop these from escalating further by introducing preventative measures (new sustainability laws) to encourage more sustainable farming practices in the UK.

 New Sustainability Laws